-If you are like most moms, your kids love playing video games.
-And I’m sure, like most moms, you’re looking to get them out from behind the screen, especially on vacation.
+If you are like most parents, your kids love playing video games.
+And I’m sure, like most parents, you’re looking to get them out from behind the screen, especially on vacation.
 Why not embrace their love for video games and take them someplace that incorporates their hand-eye coordination.
 I’ve put together a list of adventures for kids, like mine, who love video games.

 Adventures for Kids who love Mario Kart

-Take your kids on a real life go-kart race.
+Take your kids on a real-life go-kart race.
 Of course, go-karts courses are all over the country.
 However, there are some courses that beat your average hometown track.
 Likely, these are close to other family-friendly attractions you plan to visit as well.
-Here’s a few to add to your kids’ bucket list.
+Here are a few to add to your kids’ bucket list.

 - Kart Kountry – near Louisville, KY – the largest track in the world, Kart Kountry has been open for 37 years.
 The winding 1.5-mile track is priced per lap, so you’re not limited as to how long or how much you can spend.

 - The Track – in Branson, MO offers 14 different, multi-level, multi-age and multi-skilled tracks.

 - Andretti Tracks – with 2 locations in Atlanta, and 1 opening soon in Orlando, the world-famous race name has more than just karts.
 They offer a full day of adventure with zip-lining, rock climbing, ropes courses and more.
 For mom and dad, there’s a full-service bar and for kids, a dark ride motion theater.

 Just about every kid loves Minecraft.
 Personally, I don’t get the concept.
 I’ve always liked games with a story and a mission to complete.
 However, my kids have agreed that these adventures.